 Thursday, May 18, 2017 from 6:00 to 9:00 p.m.

 What is 300 Plates?

 300 Plates is the annual Art Access fundraiser and exhibition.
-Now in its 11th year, this signature event presents unique artwork that is both affordable and highly collectible, created by approximately 100 established and emerging artists from the local community.
-Using 11 x 10 inch plates (either aluminum, tempered panel or plexiglas), each artist prepares small works in their recognizable style.
-Finished plates include everything from landscape to assemblage to pop art to photographic emulsion and more.
+This signature event, first hosted in May 2003, presents unique artwork that is both affordable and highly collectible, created by approximately 160 established and emerging artists from the local community.
+Using 11 x 10 inch plates (tempered panel or plexiglass), each artist prepares small works in their recognizable style.
+Finished plates include everything from landscape to assemblage to pop art to photography and more.
 During the fundraiser and month-long exhibition the plates are hung in the Art Access Gallery, creating a kaleidoscope of one-of-a-kind artwork.
-This year a small selection of plates from previous years will also be on sale.

 In fall of 1998, I was driving home from a field trip with BYU art students.
 John Ohran was among the group.
 He and I got into a discussion about art ideas and he shared his interest in a project that Ed Kienholz (an internationally acclaimed installation artist) had completed, numbering prints one through one thousand and selling them for the corresponding number.
 It seemed to me a critical statement on the commodification of art, and John and I wondered if we could give the idea a positive twist.

 In 2002, Art Access was looking to diversify its funding base since the majority of the organization's funds came from a single source.
 I was a board member at the time and suggested that we try a fundraiser using progressive pricing, and that we invite multiple artists to participate.
-It was very successful, and I feel that the Thai monk's blessing continues to be realized each year through the 300 Plates fundraiser.
+Art Access hosted the first 300 Plates Fundraiser & Exhibition in May 2003.
+It was very successful, and I feel that the Thai monk's blessing continues to be realized each year through 300 Plates.